-- Insufficient client-side resource and expertise at the early stages of projects is a key issue at the root of many project failures. - The selection, appointment and management of external advisers is a key activity and requires highly skilled and resourced professional teams. - Additional costs are incurred to deliver enhanced inspection services, which may be consultancy fees or in-house staffing costs.
+- C. Insufficient client-side resource and expertise at the early stages of projects is a key issue at the root of many project failures.
+Any Business Case prepared for projects should include a requisite allowance for all required resources. - D. The selection, appointment and management of external advisers is a key activity and requires highly skilled and resourced professional teams. - E. Additional costs are incurred to deliver enhanced inspection services, which may be consultancy fees or in-house staffing costs.
 In either case it is critical these are accounted for in early budgets to ensure their scope is not constrained.

-Since the issues of capacity and resource are so fundamental to the successful delivery of projects it is recommended that representation is made to provide additional ring-fenced revenue funding to fulfil key roles to accompany capital funding for major projects, thus ensuring that Boards can afford to provide the additional temporary resource required to minimise the risk to the investment
+F. Since the issues of capacity and resource are so fundamental to the successful delivery of projects it is recommended that representation is made to provide additional ringfenced revenue funding to fulfil key roles to accompany capital funding for major projects, thus ensuring that Boards can afford to provide the additional temporary resource required to minimise the risk to the investment.